Skip to content Skip to sidebar Skip to footer

 Something I am considering is positioning the bed between the two doors pictured below to create more of a feature wall.

 That wall is wider, and it will leave a lot more room for lighting and tables on either side of the bed.
 Also, there is an outlet behind that gray hamper.
-I just purchased two wall sconces which require power.
-They
+I just purchased two are not hard-wired.
+Right now, the bed is centered on the bump-out which is the backside of the chimney for the dining room fireplace below.
+The nearest outlet is behind the dresser.

 If I switch the bed around, I will build a simple custom desk for my recording equipment that will fit in that alcove on the right.
 I’m not sure if I’ll keep that dresser or look for a replacement.
 It is on its last leg.
 As my friend Rod used to say, “When you buy crap, you get crap.”
 His word choice was a little saltier, but you get the gist.
 He was right.